-- City of Oakland shelter policies shall permit personal caregivers of persons with disabilities and others with access or functional needs to enter and exit the shelter site, regardless of whether they are a registered shelter resident, during extended hours.
+- Physical accessibility evaluations have been conducted at OUSD and City of Oakland Parks, Recreation, and Youth Development Department sites, Senior Centers, and Libraries.
+All site surveys are available in a database facilitate site activation based on needs. - City of Oakland shelter policies shall permit personal caregivers of persons with disabilities and others with access or functional needs to enter and exit the shelter site during extended hours.
+All caregivers will need to register at the shelter site for accountability.
 The City of Oakland will not be responsible for providing or coordinating personal caregivers to shelter residents to complete activities of daily living. - The City of Oakland shall work with all designated agencies to locate transitional and permanent housing for shelter residents following an emergency incident.
 Individuals with disabilities and others with access or functional needs shall be provided priority access to accessible and affordable housing.